Question

 The sentence talks about a country's educational infrastructure, which is quite impressive.
 So, the first word can be replaced by 'boasts' and 'brags'; this eliminates options b), c) and e).
 With 'amazing' being correct in second place, the words 'astounding' and 'startling' can fit too, as they depict the remarkable number of institutions.
 Though the third word 'biggest' seems correct, it cannot be the answer as we've already eliminated option e); now, 'much' in option d) seems to provide no meaning to the sentence; this eliminates option d) too.
 Clearly, the answer is option a).

-Which one of the following is not a soap?
+Which of the following days is celebrated as ‘World Water Day’?

-Which of the following countries is the largest producer of milk?
+Which of the following is considered a capital expense?